open-eid/SiVa/README.md

 > **Note**: PDF load test files contain test certificates.
 In order for PDF load tests to succeed
 > SiVa application should be started with test certificates preloaded.

-To load trusted test certificates in addition to LOTL add spring profile parameter to the command.
+To load trusted test certificates in addition to TSL add spring profile parameter to the command.

 ```bash
 java -Dspring.profiles.active=test -jar siva-webapp-2.0.2-SNAPSHOT.jar